Find a Qualified Attorney Near You

 Legal Services Corporation

 LSC distributes this money to service organizations through a grant process.
-They have a searchable website of grant recipients that exist to provide pro bono legal services.
+They have a searchable website of grant recipients who provide pro bono legal services.

 Bar Associations